YashitaaArya/YashitaaArya/README.md

 ## Featured Repositories

-Here are some of the projects I'm particularly proud of:
+Here are some of the projects I'm most proud of:

 1. [SLAM Mantis Bot](https://github.com/YashitaaArya/Mantis): Mantis named SLAM bot itself describes its functionalities; Simultaneous Localisation and Mapping done with the help of LIDAR scanner and Odometry data.
+2. [Operating System Codes](): A collection of important operating system implementations, such as process scheduling, deadlock handling, and memory management, showcasing core OS concepts.
-2. [Text Summariser GUI](https://github.com/YashitaaArya/Text-Summariser-UI): A user interface where one can summerize and optimize input texts or URLs, it works for both.
+3. [Text Summariser GUI](https://github.com/YashitaaArya/Text-Summariser-UI): A user interface where one can summerize and optimize input texts or URLs, it works for both.
 It has a basic use of python and nltk package.
    <br>
    Here's a [Devfolio](https://devfolio.co/projects/zip-the-text-635e) link for the Text Summariser GUI named as Zip the Text!
 <br>
-Feel free to explore these repositories and let me know your thoughts!
+Feel free to explore these repositories, star them if you like, and share your feedback!

 ## Get in Touch

-I'm always open to collaborations, discussions, and feedback.
-Feel free to reach out:
+I’m always eager to collaborate on exciting projects, engage in discussions, and exchange ideas.
+Don’t hesitate to reach out:

 <!-- - Twitter: [@YourTwitterHandle](link) -->
 - Instagram: [@yashitaaarya](https://www.instagram.com/yashitaaarya/)